Thousand Springs new visitor center now open

-HAGERMAN, Idaho — Gov. Brad Little will be joined state and local government officials in unveiling the new visitors center at Thousand Springs State Park, a partnership project with the National Park Service, later today.
+HAGERMAN, Idaho — Gov. Brad Little was joined by state and local government officials in unveiling the new visitors center at Thousand Springs State Park, a partnership project with the National Park Service.

 The new visitors center is intended to enhance guests' experience in the park and at the Hagerman Fossil Beds National Monument, by putting rangers and resources all in a single location.